cloudify-incubator/cloudify-nsx-t-plugin/README.md

 * `id`: The ID of the NSX-T resource
 * `name`: The name of the NSX-T resource
 * `type`: The type of the NSX-T resource
+* `resource_config`: The resource configuration returned from resource creation

 ## Node Types